 A regional university helping regional people

 Australia’s regional areas are beautiful, bountiful and full of potential.
-CSU is committed to working with regional and rural communities to release that potential and empower people to thrive.
+We are committed to working with regional and rural communities to release that potential and empower people to thrive.

 Want to study at Australia’s largest regional university and make a difference in your community?
 Check out our wide range of courses and you could be getting started on your dream gig this July.